Ocean Man First Nation

 The Ocean Man First Nation (ᑭᐦᒋᑲᒦᐏᔨᐣ kihcikamîwiyin) is an Assiniboine, Cree, and Saulteaux band government in southeastern Saskatchewan, Canada.
 Chief Kitchi-Kah-Me-Win (Great Seaman or Ocean Man, also spelt Kicheekahmenin, Kickekamewin)(ᑭᐦᒋᑲᒦᐏᔨᐣ kihcikamîwiyin) signed Treaty 4 on September 9, 1875.

+In 1901, Ocean Man band was forced to amalgamate with White Bear Reserve.
+In the 1970s Ocean Man descendants were part of a land claim launched against the federal government that saw the successful re-establishment of Ocean Man First Nation in September 1990.

+The late Laura Big Eagle became the first Chief of the re-established Ocean Man and remained Chief until her last breath.
+In 1997, Ocean Man was the only First Nation in Canada with an elected all women Chief and Council.

 According to 2016 Statistics Canada "Population Profile", there were 215 on-reserve residents, about half of which were Cree, and about another half were Assiniboine.